 Targeting the Untargeted Kinome

 It is well known that kinases have become one of the most important biological targets within drug discovery arena, with successes stemming from the initial FDA approval of Imatinib for chronic myeloid leukaemia.
 Although kinases have been extensively studied, the majority of research carried out on kinases only surveys a small percentage of the known kinome.
 This has resulted in a very skewed distribution of knowledge about their biological function.
 Our lab works to address this imbalance, and we have identified several important families to target.
-In particular we are focussing our efforts on cyclin-dependent kinases and pseudokinases, using small molecules to probe their biological function
+In particular we are focussing our efforts on cyclin-dependent kinases, pseudokinases, and histidine kinases, using small molecules to probe their biological function

 Combating Rare Disease